Print full article

 The goal with testing for Conn’s syndrome is to identify primary hyperaldosteronism, distinguish between primary and secondary types, and distinguish between those types of primary hyperaldosteronism that may benefit from surgical intervention and those that will usually not.

-Doctors will frequently order blood renin tests along with blood and/or 24-hour urine aldosterone tests to help diagnose primary hyperaldosteronism and to monitor the effectiveness of treatment.
+Doctors will frequently order blood aldosterone and renin tests.
 The ratio of aldosterone to renin is used to screen for primary hyperaldosteronism.
 If renin levels are low and aldosterone high, then the ratio will be significantly increased and primary hyperaldosteronism is likely to be present.
-Based on the results of these tests, a doctor may do a suppression test, using sodium chloride or captopril administration, to see if aldosterone secretion decreases.
+Some medications can cause falsely negative or positive results and the doctor will decide if the tests need to be repeated after changing these medications.
+Based on the results of these tests, a doctor may do additional testing such as a suppresiion test, using sodium chloride or captopril administration, to see if aldosterone secretion decreases.